ufxela/PiRat/proposal.md

 PiRat will have two primary abilities: the first is the ability to move around.
 The second is to sense its environment.
 To move around, the Pi Rat will utilize continuous rotation servos and a rotary encoder.
-To sense its environment, the Pi Rat will use a time of flight sensor (either ultrasonic or optical).
+To sense its environment, the Pi Rat will use a dinstance sensor (either ultrasonic or time of flight).
 The Pi Rat will also use a line sensor to keep it's position/orientation correct, so that it does not stray off the path and run into the sides of the maze.

 With these two abilities, the PiRat can use a depth first search path finder algorithm to navigate through a maze, and find a solution.
-At the same time, the PiRat will keep an internal model of the maze, updating the model with each measurement it takes with it’s time of flight sensor.
+At the same time, the PiRat will keep an internal model of the maze, updating the model with each measurement it takes with it’s ultrasonic distance/time of flight sensor.

 **Hardware Required:**
 besides a Raspberry Pi,

 * 2x parallax feedback 360 servo motors
-* 1x time of flight sensor (either optical or ultrasonic)
+* 1x time of flight sensor / ultrasonic distance sensor
 * 1x 9g servo
 * 1x Line Follower Module
 * 3D printed chassis